ABOUT THE BMW MOA FOUNDATION

 David currently rides a 2020 R 1250 GS and enjoys the open road.
 He loves long distance touring, motorcycle camping and splitting his time between riding and working EMS at rallies.
 David says, “I am really looking forward to building the BMW MOA Foundation into a self-sustaining organization that supports rider safety, education and training.
 One day, I hope every rider is trained.”

-Jim Nyfeller
+Jim Nyffeler

 MOA Foundation Director